jbrun001/foodmanager/README.md

       amount DECIMAL "amount of ingredient in the smart list" units VARCHAR(10) "units of the ingredient in the smart list" purchased BOOLEAN "indicates if item was purchased" }
+    wastelogs {
+      waste_id INT PK "unique reference for this waste logging" user_id INT FK
+      week DATETIME "date of the start of the week" logdate DATETIME "date and time the recording was made" amount DECIMAL "total waste in grams"
+      composted DECIMAL "%age composted"
+      inedible_parts DECIMAL "%age inedible parts"
+    }

     recipes ||--|{ recipe_methods : contains